 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-What is a good FICO score?
-Why should you work toward the “very good” or “exceptional” FICO score ranges?
-Let’s take a look at what FICO is, how to determine where you fall on the FICO score chart and where to get a free FICO score.
+Let’s take a look at what FICO is, how to determine where you fall on the FICO score chart and where to get your score for free.

 What is a FICO score?

 A FICO score is any credit score provided by the Fair Isaac Corporation.
-The Fair Isaac Corp. is not the only service that provides credit scores—VantageScore, for example, also issues credit scores and is FICO’s main competitor.
+The Fair Isaac Corp. is not the only service that provides credit scores — VantageScore is another common credit scoring model and FICO’s main competitor.

-That said, FICO is quite possibly the leading credit score issuer in the industry.
-According to MyFICO.com, 90 percent of top lenders use FICO scores to make lending decisions, including whether to accept or decline a credit application and how much interest to charge.
+But FICO is quite common among lenders and creditors, so it can help to look at your FICO score specifically before you apply for a new loan or line of credit.
+According to MyFICO.com, 90 percent of top lenders use FICO scores to make lending decisions, such as whether to accept or decline a credit application or how much interest to charge.

 What are the FICO score ranges?

-Every FICO credit score falls within one of five FICO score ranges.
+Every FICO credit score falls within one of five FICO score ranges between 300 and 850.
 These rankings are designed to help lenders understand whether you are likely to use credit responsibly or whether you are likely to be a credit risk.

 Here’s a breakdown of the five categories of FICO scores:

-- 800-850: Exceptional—Your credit is either perfect or very close to it.
+- 800-850: Exceptional — Your credit is near perfect.
 Lenders consider you an exceptional consumer and are likely to offer you very favorable interest rates and loan terms.

-- 670-739: Good—Your credit score is close to the national average, and you have proved that you can handle credit accounts without defaulting.
+- 670-739: Good — Your credit score is close to the national average, and you have proven that you can handle credit accounts without defaulting.
 Lenders are likely to accept your credit applications, but may not offer you the best interest rates.

 What is a good FICO score?

 Building a good credit score is one of the best things you can do for your overall financial health.
 But getting your credit score into the good FICO score range is just the baseline.
-According to FICO, the average credit score was 711 as of July 2020.
+In fact, the average FICO credit score in the U.S. was 716 as of August 2022.

-When you have good credit, lenders understand that you are unlikely to default on your debts—but you haven’t yet proven that you are an exceptional credit consumer.
-This means you may not qualify for some credit cards designed for people with excellent credit.
-If you’ve gotten yourself into the good FICO score range, give yourself a pat on the back and then ask yourself what you can do to get your credit score even higher.
+When you have good credit, lenders understand that you are unlikely to default on your debts — even if you haven’t yet proven that you are an exceptional credit consumer.
+You may not qualify for some credit cards designed for people with excellent credit, but if you’ve gotten yourself into the good FICO score range, give yourself a pat on the back.
+Then, you can ask yourself what you can do to get your credit score even higher.

 Why is your FICO credit score important?